andrew-h-lee/PostItBoard/README.md

 ## Objective

 Post Message Application.
-The Functionality is similar to a forum as well as supporting Users.
+Application has similar functionality as a forum as well as supporting Users.
-Users are allow to create new messages and respond to messages.
+Users are allow to create new messages and respond to messages or comment.

 ## Accomplished
 * Create Model & Controller for message & comment